 Can I get a passport with a felony conviction?

-There are some reasons that a felony conviction could hurt your passport application.
-The U.S. State Department reviews each passport application on a case-by-case basis, including felony passport requests.
-The good news is that a felony conviction doesn’t have to mean you cannot get a passport.
-You can still travel the world and enjoy international culture.
-There are felony passport options for you.
+There are some reasons why a felony conviction could hurt your passport application.
+Accordingly, the U.S. State Department will review each passport application on a case-by-case basis, including felony passport requests.
+The good news is having a felony conviction does not necessarily mean you cannot get a passport.
+You can still travel the world and enjoy international culture, as there are felony passport options for you.

 Passports in Two Weeks or Less